Mirror with a Memory

 Sep 4, 2020–Mar 14, 2021

 CMOA presents a three-part exhibition, Trevor Paglen: Opposing Geometries, which includes a newly commissioned, site-specific installation in the museum’s lobby and the museum premiere of new photographs.
 This exhibition scrutinizes the ways in which machines use artificial intelligence to “see” and the potential issues involved with this vision.

-Debuting on February 1, 2021, the Mirror with a Memory podcast spotlights different facets of the conversation around artificial intelligence and photography, from biometrics to racial bias to the environment and international borders.
-Hosted by Martine Syms, the six-episode series features other leading artists and thinkers in dialogue alongside archival audio material and insights from the public.
+The Mirror with a Memory podcast spotlights different facets of the conversation around artificial intelligence and photography, from biometrics to racial bias to the environment and international borders.
+Hosted by renowned artist Martine Syms, the six-episode series features leading artists and thinkers in dialogue alongside archival audio material and insights from the public.
 This podcast unpacks the ways in which the collision of photography, surveillance, and artificial intelligence impacts everyone.

-This publication, Mirror with a Memory, takes the form of an illustrated reader containing new scholarship, original translations of historical texts, relevant case law, and commissioned artworks.
+Mirror with a Memory, takes the form of an illustrated reader containing new scholarship, original translations of historical texts, relevant case law, and commissioned artworks.
 Contributors examine the history and present state of biometric, aerial, and behavioral surveillance and how artists have used their work to expose and disrupt these systems.

 About the Creative Team